Do you find your skin is sensitive?

-Lauric acid: This fatty acid comes from laurel and coconut oil.
+Lauric acid: This fatty acid essential emollient comes from laurel and coconut oil.

-These are not ‘alcohols’ in the true sense of the word; what is actually meant by this term is that the fatty acids have been exposed to hydrogen; a process that creates a slightly waxy texture.
+These are not ‘alcohols’ in the true sense of the word; what is meant by this term is that the fatty acids are exposed to hydrogen; a process that creates a slightly waxy texture.

 In formulas, fatty alcohols are used as emollients and thickeners to improve your creams and lotions’ thickness.

 The following Fatty Alcohols are commonly found in skincare products: